mailsac/mailsac-examples/about/introduction.rst

     :emphasize-lines: 1
     :lines: 2-
 .. tip:: This may look for more information than you need.
 But it provides
-         a great example of all the hard work mailsac has done to make parsing of email easier.
+         a great example of all the hard work Mailsac has done to make parsing of email easier.